 While Paratha is a North India dish, Parotta is made in South India.

-Parotta is a flatbread made with all-purpose flour/maida and has layers, whereas Paratha is mostly made with whole wheat flour, either plain or stuffed with a delicious filling.
+Parotta is a flatbread made with all-purpose flour/maida and has layers, whereas Plain Tawa Paratha is mostly made with whole wheat flour, either plain or stuffed with a delicious filling.

-Kerala Parotta is a little similar to Laccha Paratha, as both have layers, but the technique to make each of them is different.
+Kerala Parotta is a little similar to Lachha Paratha, as both have layers, but the technique to make each of them is different.